PrincetonUniversity/c19datacollective/content/_index.md

 early career researchers and graduate students.
 Each accepted submission will receive a DOI to mark it as a peer-reviewed publication.
 Please review the full criteria for more information about how we are expanding what data can and should mean for our field.
-Please [contact us][contact] if you are interested in serving as a reviewer or have any questions.
+Please {{ email(text="contact us") }} if you are interested in serving as a reviewer or have any questions.

 [caucus]: https://data-caucus.vercel.app
 [post45]: https://data.post45.org
-[contact]: mailto:19thCDataCollective@gmail.com